pR0Ps/halo-ce-patches/README.md

 Patches
 -------
-- Make LAA (large address aware), allowing it to use up to 4GB of RAM (normal limit is 2GB).
+- Make the game LAA (large address aware) allowing it to use up to 4GB of RAM (normal limit is 2GB).
 - Remove DRM and key checks: Allows playing and hosting games without a valid CD key.
 Pretty much a requirement now since the game was released in 2004 and is no longer available for purchase.
-- Bind server to 0.0.0.0 instead of the (poorly) auto-detected local IP: Fixes hosting servers on computers with multiple network interfaces.
+- Always bind the game server to 0.0.0.0 instead of the (poorly) auto-detected local IP: Fixes hosting servers on computers with multiple network interfaces.
 - Prevents asking about and using safe mode since it's broken on modern hardware.
+- Disable showing the EULA on first run (removes the need for eula.dll).
-- Disable setting an "exit flag" in the registry.
+- Disable setting an exit status flag in the registry.
 - Disable gamma modification: Prevents the game from setting the OS-level brightness.
 - Disable auto-centering the crosshair in vehicles: This disables the game automatically pulling your crosshair to the center of the screen.
 - Disable mouse acceleration.
 - Block checking for game updates.

-With all the patches applied, no registry modifications will be made by the game.
+With the EULA, exit status, and gamma patches applied, no modifications to the registry will be made by the game.
 This is ideal for a portable executable.

 Applying the patches
 --------------------